 My dear head does not give me headaches.
 This is one of the reasons I literally love it and would not change it for anything in the universe or multiverse entire and beyond.
-Should I write, “my dear Head…” ?

-Well, but then you’d have to assume respect about the Nazis and the Jihad, whoever knows the rationale for the “Queen’s English”: language does not belong with the royal interests, according to the official website:
+Well, but then you’d have to be respectful about the Nazis and the Jihad, whoever knows the rationale for the phrase “the Queen’s English”: language does not belong with the royal interests, according to the official website.

-“An animal lover since childhood, The Queen takes a keen and highly knowledgeable interest in horses.
+An animal lover since childhood, The Queen takes a keen and highly knowledgeable interest in horses.
 Other interests include walking in the countryside and working her Labradors, which were bred at Sandringham.
-A lesser known interest is Scottish country dancing.”
+A lesser known interest is Scottish country dancing.

 I mean, until the author of this book encountered the Pompadour, and Lady Castlemaine, and some other executive heads of that kind; these were found so difficult to work into the scheme, that it was judged better to take the other tack in this book (which must be issued this fall), and then go into training and settle the question in another book.
-It is, of course, a thing which ought to be settled, and I am not going to have anything particular to do next winter anyway.” 😉
+It is, of course, a thing which ought to be settled, and I am not going to have anything particular to do next winter anyway. 😉

 Mark Twain had a wonderful sense of humor. 🙂

-Compared with the human body, country heads would show some potential for detachment.
-A person is in office, and then, another person is in the same office.
+Country heads would show some potential for detachment.
+One person is in office, and then, another person is in the same office.

 Therefore, it is my dear head not to give me headaches.